 Nablus, Palestine / April 2016

-Daily Sessions with Children
+Daily Sessions and Participants

 - A significant increase in hand-eye coordination after a 1-month trial of sensory-focused computer-generated learning sessions for children who had been in the NCI rehabilitation program for over one year.